saurookadook/waitwut/docs/notes/python/collections.md

 #### Other Considerations

-- look to utilize Abstract Base Classes from Python standard library, such as <ExternalLinkWrapper href="https://docs.python.org/3/library/collections.abc.html">`collections.abc`</ExternalLinkWrapper>
+- look to utilize Abstract Base Classes from Python standard library, such as <a href="https://docs.python.org/3/library/collections.abc.html" target="_blank" rel="noopener noreferrer">`collections.abc`</a>

 ---